Skip to main content

 The bottom line

-Flutter is the right choice for 80% of mobile applications in 2026.
-It delivers near-native performance, faster development, and lower cost.
-Go native only when your app requires deep platform integration (AR, HealthKit, advanced camera), targets a single platform, or needs absolute peak performance for gaming or video.
-Geminate's Flutter team has shipped apps to 250K+ daily active users and can advise on the right approach for your product.
+For the large majority of mobile apps in 2026, Flutter is the right answer.
+Near-native performance, faster builds, lower cost.
+Go native only when you genuinely need deep platform hooks like AR, HealthKit, or an advanced camera, when you're targeting a single platform, or when you need the absolute ceiling on performance for a game or heavy video.
+Our Flutter team has shipped to 250K+ daily active users and can talk through the right call for your product.

 Flutter